mdbergmann/cl-gserver/README.md

 An Agent provides three functions to use it.

--   `make-agent` creates a new agent
+- `make-agent` creates a new agent.
+Optionally specify an `actor-context` or define the kind of dispatcher the agent should use.
 - `agent-get` retrieves the current state of the agent.
 This directly delivers the state of the agent for performance reasons.
 There is no message handling involved.
 - `agent-update` updates the state of the agent
+- `agent-update-and-get` updates the agent state and returns the new state.

-All three take a lambda.
+All four take a lambda.
 The lambda for `make-agent` does not take a parameter.
 It should return the initial state of the agent. `agent-get` and `agent-update` both take a lambda that must support one parameter.
 This parameter represents the current state of the agent.